MobX-state-tree

 .views(self => {

-// save the base implementation of surface
+// save the base implementation of surface, again, this is a function.

 const superSurface = self.surface